 Are you expanding your company abroad and into Ireland?
 Whether you plan to make the move with a talented team of existing employees or open positions to applicants around the world, many of your employees will need a visa to legally live and work in Ireland.

 The process of obtaining these visas can be a bit complex depending on your employees’ country of origin and the nature of the work they’ll be doing for your company.
 The system in Ireland favors citizens of European countries, but it’s still possible to obtain visas for employees outside of Europe.
-Globalization Partners can help.

-What Types of Work Visas Are There in Ireland?
+Types of Work Visas in Ireland

 Like other countries within the European Union (EU), Ireland allows citizens of EU member nations to work without a special permit or visa.
 Citizens of countries within the European Economic Area (EEA) and Switzerland are also eligible to work in Ireland without a visa.
 Anyone else will require a work permit issued by the Department of Jobs, Enterprise and Innovation (DJEI).